Jacreator/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 the file 100-decimal_to_hexadecimal convert base 10 to 16
-The file 101-rot13 encode and decode file the file 102-odd print every other line from the input
+The file 101-rot13 encode and decode file the file 102-odd print every other line from the input the file 103-water_and_stir display the sum of two numbers based on their base